Nest Cam Indoor WiFi Review

 The sound from the Nest Cam didn't offer the best clarity and didn't do well in tests compared to the competition.
 It has adjustable sound sensitivity, but it isn't great, and no matter how we set it, we couldn't turn off the white noise in the background.
 This lack of adjustability means you will be listening to some kind of sound through the monitor all night.
 The sound was cutting in and out while we tested music in the room, and it sounded grainy.
 The crying baby had a "tunnel" sound that echoed with some brightness.

-The Nest Cam has impressive image quality compared to the video monitor competition.
+The Nest Cam has impressive image quality compared to the top-ranked video baby monitors.
 While the video you see depends on the device you use, the quality is primarily a result of the camera quality.

 The Nest Cam daytime images are excellent with impressive colors.

 The zoom feature is easy to use and brings you close to the action, but it doesn't seem to enhance the image much, and the picture can look pixelated.
 This pixel look is likely a result of digital zoom versus a true zoom feature.
 However, you can still see the baby's features, and the image is sharp enough to read the letters on the eye chart.

 Night images for the Nest Cam are some of the best, and the quality is pretty incredible with more "light" and brightness than you see in the daytime images.
 With this camera, you will have no problems viewing your baby and all the action in the middle of the night.

 Ease of Use